evilnick/plakar.io/content/docs/main/integrations/dropbox/index.md

 rclone config
 ```

-After you can install it in a few seconds using Plakar’s built-in tooling.
+Afterwards, you can install it in a few seconds using Plakar’s built-in tooling.

 **Install the package:**